mwz-cg/playground-es6-and-beyond-part-1/statement.md

 Starting with ES5 (2009), JavaScript has a *strict mode* that does just what it says, i.e. it disallows things that are considered too lenient.
 Among other things, strict mode:

-- removes legacy octal notation for numbers and escape sequences in strings,
+- removes legacy octal notation for numbers and octal escape sequences in strings,
 - restricts the use of `eval` and runs the evaluated code in an isolated environment,
 - restricts the use of `arguments` and disables `caller`/`callee` properties,
 - makes the `with` statement a syntax error,